Professor Paulo E. Stanga. Retinal Surgery Specialist

 GMC Reference No 4759748

-Prof. Stanga has received several international accolades, amongst others, the prestigious Award for Outstanding Contribution to Ophthalmology in Singapore (Singapore, 2006), Award in Appreciation for Support and Far Reaching Contributions at the NGH Eye Institute (Singapore, 2008), American Academy of Ophthalmology Achievement Award (USA, 2011), Outstanding Personality in Science by the City Council (Legislatura Portena) of the city of Buenos Aires (Argentina, 2012), Award for Outstanding Contribution to Retinology in Poland (Krakow, 2014).
+In recognition of his extensive work in the field, Prof. Stanga has received several international accolades.
+Among others, they include: the prestigious Award for Outstanding Contribution to Ophthalmology in Singapore (Singapore, 2006); the Award in Appreciation for Support and Far Reaching Contributions at the NGH Eye Institute (Singapore, 2008); and the American Academy of Ophthalmology Achievement Award (USA, 2011).